My Canada A-Z

 J is for Jaillan; that’s my name and I think it’s as baffling to the Canadians as it is to the Brits, so as least some things have remained a constant in my life.

 K is for Kijiji.
-In the UK we have Loot to unload our unwanted items and buy second hand goodies, and even we Brits know they have Craigslist in the States, but in Canada they have their own dedicated site to get their second-hand monster trucks and snowmobiles and such.
+In the UK we have Gumtree to buy and sell second hand cars and gear.
+Even we Brits know they have Craigslist in the States, but in Canada they have their own dedicated site for buying their second-hand monster trucks, hockey sticks and snowmobiles.

 L is for Liquor Store.
 As in a special store you go to buy alcohol.
 To a European like me the idea that you can’t buy wine in the supermarket seems utterly bonkers.
 Every single time I see the token bottles of non-alcoholic wine on the supermarket shelves the same thought goes through my mind – what on earth would happen if they tried to enforce this law in France?
 L is also for Lululemon, probably the world’s most talked about brand of yoga clothing.